yfwang27/StatisticsInR_original2016/Statistics2016/Session2_hypothesis_testing.md

 - var.test() - Comparing 2 variances (Fisher's F test)
 - t.test() - Comparing 2 sample means with normal errors (Student's t-test)
+- binom.test() - Performs an exact test of a simple null hypothesis about the probability of success in a Bernoulli experiment.
 - wilcox.test() - Comparing 2 means with non-normal errors (Wilcoxon's rank test)
 - fisher.test() - Testing for independence of 2 variables in a contingency table (Fisher's exact test)